Last Updated on April 6, 2022 by Janine

 8. Eat Mexico’s BEST Tacos

-I know, it sounds like an exaggeration but I promise it isn’t.
-These tacos are one of the Top 3 reasons that I moved to Mexico, and definitely one of the main reasons I live in Xalapa.
-I discovered this taco stand 8 years ago on my way home from school and I was relieved to find that it still exists.
+I know, it sounds like an exaggeration, but I promise it isn’t.
+These tacos are one of the Top 3 reasons that I moved to Mexico and definitely one of the main reasons I live in Xalapa.
+I discovered this taco stand on my way home from school in 2010.
+I was relieved to find that was still there when I moved back to Xalapa in 2018.

-I recommend going all in on toppings: cilantro, onions, lime, and a spoonful of her mind-blowing salsa verde.
-In my opinion, the salsa verde is the best part of the experience so don’t you dare skip it.
-One taco makes a hearty snack, two makes a meal.
-Each taco will run you 12 pesos.
+I advise going all in on toppings: cilantro, onions, lime, and a spoonful of her mind-blowing salsa verde.
+In my opinion, the salsa verde is the best part of the experience, so don’t you dare skip it.
+One taco makes a hearty snack, two make a meal.
+Tacos are 12 pesos each.

 9. Go on a Coffee Crawl